JGauty/cf-sample-app-nodejs/README.md

 # cf-sample-app-nodejs
-This is a sample copied from PCF node application
+This is a sample copied from PCF node application.
+Trying to run bamboo build.